-NOTICE: Save and close all open files and exit all open programs.
-Do not alter, open, or delete any files or programs until the system restoration is complete.

-- 3. Click Next.
+- NOTICE: Save and close all open files and exit all open programs.
+Do not alter, open, or delete any files or programs until the system restoration is complete. - Click the Start button, point to All Programs → Accessories → System Tools, and then click System Restore. - 2.
+Select Undo my last restoration and click Next. - 3.
+Click Next.

-- 4. The System Restore screen appears, and then the computer automatically restarts.
+The System Restore screen appears, and then the computer automatically restarts.

-- 5. After the computer restarts, click OK.
+4. After the computer restarts, click OK.